b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Russel-M-Nelson.md

 - Announce in 2019 that 2020's general conference session will be entirely online, as to dissuade people from wasting time and money on flights and travel arrangements
 - Call all full-time missionaries home by the end of 2019, and stop sending out new ones

-"oh, but President Nelson didn't want to scare everyone" *shut the fuck up* What was scary was society collapsing, having no idea who to trust, hearing about hundreds of thousands of deaths while you're trapped in your home, and hearing a quorum of fifteen prophets of God saying "idk lol" because if there was ever a time for *one human* to authoritatively speak in behalf of God, it would have been *very timely* for him to talk in April 2020 about something other than Joseph Smith's First Vision.
+"oh, but President Nelson didn't want to scare everyone" *shut the fuck up* What was scary was society collapsing, having no idea who to trust, hearing about hundreds of thousands of deaths while you're trapped in your home, and hearing a quorum of fifteen prophets of God saying "idk lol" because if there was *ever* a time for *one human* to authoritatively speak in behalf of God, it would have been *very timely* for him to talk in April 2020 about something else, *anything else* other than Joseph Smith's First Vision.

 "Corrupt government officials wouldn't listen anyway" yeah?
-Is it because the church hasn't had anything meaningful to say outside of "Jesus good, porn bad?"
+Is it because the church hasn't had [[No-official-stance|anything meaningful to say]] outside of "Jesus good, porn bad?"
 Even if government officials didn't listen at the outset, they could have had a clear record that "those oddballs in Utah had a lot of this figured out months in advance, maybe we should listen to them in the future."

 &nbsp;